Get a Jab, Give a Jab, Save Lives campaign – Get protected now as flu cases surge earlier than in previous winters

 Every single member of our Team BWC, both clinical and non-clinical, can now get protected against flu this winter by having their free vaccinations.
+By doing so, you'll not only protect yourself against the virus but also our colleagues, family, friends and the patients and families we care for.

 Thanks to the support of our fabulous charity, our Get a Jab, Give a Jab, Save Lives campaign means when you get protected by having your flu jab, a donation to UNICEF will be made on your behalf to help them give lifesaving vaccinations to children in some of the most difficult-to-reach and at-risk communities in the world.